kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Courtier II</summary>
-    You excel in the world of the courts and have Expertise on checks regarding lines of nobility or etiquette.
+    You excel in the world of the courts and have <b>Expertise</b> on checks regarding lines of nobility or etiquette.
 In addition you have Synergy (Speechcraft) when interacting with nobility, common folk, or knights, provided that you have not shown yourself to be a danger to them.
   </details>

   <details>
-    <summary>Courteous (cost: 2, trait)</summary>
+    <summary>Courteous (cost: 2, <b>trait</b>)</summary>
     Behaving in an appropriate way is the key in each situation.
 Gain +1 Charisma.
   </details>